voxpupuli/puppet-hdm/REFERENCE.md

 ##### <a name="method"></a>`method`

-Data type: `Enum['docker']`
+Data type: `Enum['docker', 'rvm']`

 Select the installation method.
-Avalable methods: docker
-The puppet-ruby implenentation is not yet working.
+Available methods: docker, rvm
-When using puppet-ruby we install bundler gem into the puppet-agent ruby installation.
+When using rvm we install rvm into system and add the bundler gem.

 Default value: `'docker'`